billgathen/pentaphone/to-do.md

 * Number keys trigger rhythms, allowing shifts within songs
 * Rhythms trigger visuals, too
 * Instructions show on page, but can be toggled on/off: effects happen behind
+* Safari requires window.webkitAudioContext: make it work there
+* Other problems on Safari, too: doesn't recognize events? investigate later